The South Carolina Guide to Section 8 Housing

 Can I transfer my Section 8 Voucher to South Carolina?

-Section 8 voucher holders can transfer their funds to any state in the country, including across state lines to South Carolina.
-To do so, they must first inform their current public housing authority that they wish to move.
-Generally, the housing authority will allow portability if the voucher holder has not violated any program requirements.
+Yes, Section 8 voucher holders can transfer to any state in the country, including across state lines to South Carolina.
+To do so:

 Can I Buy a House with a Section 8 Voucher in South Carolina?

-These programs through Section 8 have a fairly limited scope.
-The voucher holder must meet certain requirements related to employment history and financial readiness for the responsibilities of homeownership.
-The PHA provides special counseling and other support to aid in the transition process, though the voucher holder needs to secure their own financing.
+The PHA can provide special counseling and other support to aid in the transition process, though the voucher holder needs to secure their own financing.

 What are the Public Housing Authorities in South Carolina?